dedalozzo/reindex/README.md

 - Versioning
 - Peer reviewing
 - Tags and synonyms (merging is also supported)
-- OAuth2 with Facebook, LinkedIn, Google+ and GitHub authentication
+- OAuth2 with Facebook, LinkedIn, Google and GitHub authentication
 - Markdown
 - Syntax highlighting
 - Themes